FreeeUp CMO Connor Gillivan talks about how referral programs grow your business on the Marketing For Owners podcast with Jon Butt.

 Referral programs are a marketing strategy that Connor had identified early on.
 He knew from the start that he could design them to be unique based on how FreeeUp worked.
 Most referral programs offer people a percentage of sales or a discount for every person they get to sign up through their link.
 Since FreeeUp is a remote hiring marketplace, Connor designed it to offer a better incentive for referrers.

 Connor and Nathan wanted their referrers to feel more involved and valued, which they believed would make them more active in reaching out for potential signups.
 Instead of a one-off cut or coupon code, FreeeUp pays out a continuous 50¢ for every hour that is billed to a referral.
 As long as that referral is hiring remote workers, FreeeUp is paying them their fee.
-In addition, referrers can use their earnings as credits on their own remote worker bills or opt to have them sent to their bank accounts.
+In addition, referrers can use their earnings as credits on remote worker bills or opt to have them sent to their bank accounts.

 Tapping Loyal Clients